hankbao/libreboot/www/gnu.md

 ### You lose control over your project

-Libreboot [witnessed this](gnu-insult.md) when it left GNU.
+Libreboot witnessed this only when it left GNU.
 The GNU project resisted it.
 Had libreboot stayed and integrated with GNU even more, then it would have been very difficult to leave.
 Thankfully, the GNU project did not yet have much influence over libreboot, and most of